ba23-python/bilyanaancheva.github.io/README.md

-# I am Bilyana Ancheva and I would like to welcome you to my GitHub Portfolio
+# I am Bilyana Ancheva, a Junior FullStack Developer
+and I would like to welcome you to my GitHub Portfolio